Integrality Gaps for Random Integer Programs via Discrepancy: Discrepancy

 We then select all columns of $A$ for which $Y_i = 1$.
-For now, let $A'_i$ have the law of column $A_i$, conditional on being selected, and denote the selected set $S_A =\{i \in [n]| Y_i = 1\}$. \begin{lemma} Suppose that $\mathcal{D}$ satisfies \eqref{eq:anticoncentration} with $\kappa > 0$ and that it is an admissible distribution, in the sense of Definition \ref{def:addmis}.
+For now, let $A'_i$ have the law of column $A_i$, conditional on being selected, and denote the selected set $S_A =\{i \in [n]| Y_i = 1\}$. \begin{lemma} Suppose that the columns of $A$ satisfy \eqref{eq:anticoncentration} with $\kappa,\sigma > 0$ and that it is an approximately symmetric distribution, in the sense of Definition \ref{def:addmis}.
 Then, if $n \gg \frac{m^2}{\kappa}$: \begin{enumerate} \item

-\item With probability $1-e^{-\Omega(n)}$, $|S_A| \geq \frac{n}{8}$,
+\item With probability $1-e^{-\Omega(n)}$, $|S_A| \geq \frac{n}{200}$,

 \item $\Pr\left(d(\theta^\T A'_i, \mathbb{Z}) \geq \kappa\min\left(1,\|\theta\|_\infty\sigma\right)|A_1Y_1,...,A_{i-1}Y_{i-1}\right)\geq \frac{\kappa}{2}$, for every $\theta \in V$, and $i \in [n']$. \end{enumerate} \end{lemma} \begin{proof}[\ifflag Proof \else Proof of Lemma \ref{lem:subsample_props}\fi] The first claim is immediate since we have conditioned the columns on the event $\{\|A_i - \mu\|\leq 10\sigma\sqrt{\frac{m}{\kappa}}\}$.
 For \eqref{eq:matrix-concentration}, let $Z_i\stackrel{\text{law}}{=} A_i|\left(\|A_i - \mu\|\leq 10\sigma\sqrt{\frac{m}{\kappa}}\right)$ and note,